|Santorini Experience and Sightseeing -

 The lovely town is one of the foremost tourist attractions of the

 Aegean Sea, famous for its picturesque architecture and its most

 The first traces of settlement on Thira date from the 5th Millennium

-was the island destroyed, but also a great culture buried under tons of ashes.
+was the island destroyed, but also a great culture buried under

-had developed an extensive commercial network, and was probably one of
+an extensive commercial network, and was probably one of the most

 The Museum of Prehistoric

-at Akrotiri.
+excavations at Akrotiri.
 The exhibits cover different periods, including

-Akrotiri's heyday (17th century BC) with plaster casts of furniture, household articles,
+Akrotiri's heyday (17th century BC) with plaster casts of furniture,

 household articles, bronze vessels, and so on.
 Very impressive are